App Volumes architecture

 Azure considerations

-Azure infrastructure considerations for deploying an App Volumes Manager are detailed in the Prerequisites for Deploying App Volumes Manager through Azure Marketplace and Resources Used in App Volumes Deployment on Azure environment.
+Azure infrastructure considerations for deploying an App Volumes Manager are detailed in the Prerequisites for Deploying App Volumes Manager through Azure Marketplace and Azure Resources Created After App Volumes Manager Deployment on Azure.

 - The customer environment is assumed to have an Azure Subscription, a configured Entra ID, and a deployed Azure Virtual Desktop infrastructure set up and available for App Volumes deployment and integration.